Efficient Mesh Optimization Using the Gradient Flow of the Mean Volume: GETMe smoothing for hybrid meshes

+In order to give a description of the GETMe smoothing, it will be helpful to discuss the theory in more detail.
+As we have seen, face normals play an essential role in the tetrahedral GETMe approach.
+After discussing face normals in more generality, we will explicitly compute gradient vector fields of the mean volume function given in Definition \ref{DefnMeanVol} for pyramids, prisms and octahedra directly from the definition.
+After some theory about scaling invariance and gradient vector fields, we show how to use the symmetry of Platonic solids to compute the gradient fields for other polyhedra.
+More precisely, we can use a symmetry-invariant subset of triangulations in order to compute the gradient.
+For example, the hexahedron has a symmetry-invariant subset of only two triangulations.

-\section{Face normals}
+\subsection{Face normals}

-Recall that the geometric element transformation for tetrahedral meshes was constructed in \cite{VWS} by shifting the vertices of each tetrahedron by the opposing face normal, normalized so that the transformation is scaling invariant, and then averaging the shifts over the whole mesh.
-Let us introduce a convenient notation, which helps us to organize the information about face normals for general polyhedra and meshes.
-For $(p_1,\ldots,p_k) \subset (\R^3)^k$ we define the closed 1-chain $C(1,\ldots,k)$ as the sum of 1--simplices between $p_j$ and $p_{j+1}$ for $j=1,\ldots,k-1$ as well as between $p_k$ and $p_1$, as indicated in Figure~\ref{curve}.
-Furthermore we let
+By the face normal of an oriented triangle we simply mean the cross product of two edge vectors compatible with the orientation.
+Even though cross products are usually applied to edge vectors, we can also apply the cross products to the vertex coordinates themselves, because they are points in the vector space $\R^3$ and therefore vectors themselves.
+In order to simplify notation, let us define face normals for arbitrary oriented polygonal curves $C(1,\ldots,k)$ in $\R^3$ as shown in Figure~\ref{curve} by

-There are several useful facts about cross products, which can be proven by elementary calculations. \begin{lem} We have the identities

-The direction of the normal vector $\nu(1,2,3)$ can be found by a right-hand (grip) rule.
-Equation~\eqref{HandyLaw} encodes the following properties of cross products: \begin{enumerate} \item The face normals of tetrahedra add up to zero. \item If $C(1,\ldots,k)$ is the boundary of a sum of 2--simplices, then the sum of their normals is independent of the choice of 2--simplices.
-Here, the sum is a signed sum, where edges with opposite signs cancel. \item If $C(1,\ldots,k)$ is planar and convex, then $\|\nu(1,\ldots,k)\|$ equals twice the area enclosed by $C(1,\ldots,k)$. \end{enumerate} \end{lem}
+\begin{rem} There are several useful facts about cross products, which can be proven by elementary calculations.
+We have the identities The direction of the normal vector $\nu(1,2,3)$ can be found by a right-hand (grip) rule.
+Equation~\eqref{HandyLaw} encodes the following properties of cross products: \begin{enumerate} \item The face normals of tetrahedra add up to zero. \item If $C(1,\ldots,k)$ is the boundary of a triangulated oriented surface, then the sum of their normals is independent of the choice of triangulation. \item If $C(1,\ldots,k)$ is planar and convex, then $\|\nu(1,\ldots,k)\|$ equals twice the area enclosed by $C(1,\ldots,k)$. \end{enumerate} \end{rem}

-The above lemma gives a convenient way of organizing linear combinations of face normals.
-In particular, it allows us to write the (unnormalized) geometric element transformation applied as a vector field $X \in C^\infty(M,TM)$
+The above remark gives a convenient way of organizing linear combinations of face normals.
+In particular, it allows us to write the gradient field $\nabla \vol \in C^\infty(M,TM)$ of the volume as

+It is straight-forward to also write the gradient of the mean volume for other volume elements given in Definition \ref{DefnMeanVol} in terms of face normals.
+This vector field will yield a flow on the manifold of volume elements.
+We will see in \S\ref{SecRegularity} and \S\ref{SecDyna} to which extent the optimizing behavior for tetrahedra can be observed and proven for more general polyhedra.

+Let us compute the gradient $\nabla\vol$ of the mean volume for the volume element $x$ based on the pyramid.
+Its two triangulations in $\cT_x$ consist of only two tetrahedra each shown in Figure~\ref{pyramid_triang2}.
+We compute